MOMMY MAKEOVER PACKAGE PLASTIC SURGERY

-The Recovery: Typically 2 weeks to heal the incisions and 6 weeks total until you are cleared to slowly return to full activity.
+THE RECOVERY: Typically 2 weeks to heal the incisions and 6 weeks total until you are cleared to slowly return to full activity.
 We ask that you wait for bra and bathing suit shopping for the full 6 weeks.
-Even then – it may take longer fo the implant to reach its final position.
+Even then – it may take longer for the implant to reach its final position.

 If your nipples are “looking” down – chances are it’s time to talk about a breast lift.
 Yes you will likely hear that just using a bigger implant can SOMETIMES remove the need for a lift but in my experience – bigger implants just lead to bigger, saggier breasts and unhappy patients.
 Assuming you’re at peace with the need for a lift – let’s discuss it.